 Navigating Uncharted Waters

-One thing we can say with confidence is that market expectations about what may happens in the long term are strongly influenced by short-term cyclical conditions that were presently created.
+One thing we can say with confidence is that market expectations about what may happen in the long term are strongly influenced by short-term cyclical conditions that were presently created.

 So if we continue with a consistent growth of the economy, low levels of unemployment, low borrowing costs, subdue volatility and strong optimism about the future, we may see asset prices, like stocks or real estate, rise rather than fall.